aasm/aasm/README.md

 ### Bang Methods

-Each even method also comes in a "bang" flavor.
+Each event method also comes in a "bang" flavor.
 The "bang" version, e.g. `job.run!`, **automatically persists** the record after a successful state transition.
 It is important to note that the "bang" in this case _does not have anything to do with the event raising an exception_ or not.

 ```ruby
 job.may_run? # => true